 Gran Turismo Sport is a curious beast.
 While it will undoubtedly appeal to the millions of fans it has accrued since the series’ inception in 1997, it’s also very clear that in terms of evolution, Polyphony Digital isn’t necessarily all that worried about taking steps forward.

-Straight out of the gate it’s hard to be overcritical of this fact.
+Immediately it’s hard to be overcritical of this fact.
 GT Sport is a damn good driving game that for the first time in a while has embraced the art of racing.
 While the franchise has always been renowned for its take on how a car handles, I don’t think many would be quick to sing its praises in terms of how thrilling it was when competing.
 It wasn’t bad, but there was an obvious lack of adrenaline when you were trying to take a chequered flag.

 This time around, this isn’t the case.
 To ensure you get that back and forth action any good race offers, GT Sport’s AI is far more advanced than it’s been in the past; it actually understands how to be aggressive.
 In the past, opponents drove around a track like they couldn’t give two hoots about who won; now they really want to be on the podium.

 It isn’t as well accomplished as Project Cars 2, but it’s a huge step forward for GT – which is important, given that all the pros and cons for the series, in general, are still prevalent at the game’s core.
 Unfortunately, that’s equal parts wonderful and disappointing.

 The first thing you’ll likely notice is that GT Sport isn’t the best-looking title you’ve ever seen.
 It isn’t ugly – but, aside from when you’re watching a replay, the visuals are a tad uninspired.
 Car models themselves are great, as is the lighting, but the overall package is a bit drab.
 If you’re looking for bells and whistles, you won’t find them here.